Chocolate Peanut Butter Lava Cakes are easy yet impressive! Molten chocolate and peanut butter spill out of this epic gluten free dessert.

 Directions

-- Preheat oven to 425 degrees.
-Line a quarter sheet pan or half sheet pan with foil then set aside.
+- Preheat oven to 425 degrees then line a half sheet pan with foil in case of spills then set aside.
 Spray two, 6oz ramekins or custard cups with nonstick spray then set aside.
-Whisk together whole egg plus egg yolk in a small bowl then set aside.
+Whisk together the whole egg plus egg yolk in a small bowl then set aside.

-- Add butter and mini chips to a medium-sized bowl then microwave for 30 seconds.
+- Add butter and chocolate chips to a medium-sized bowl then microwave for 30 seconds.
 Stir then microwave in 10 second increments, stirring between increments, until chocolate is smooth and melted.
 Add powdered sugar then stir to combine.
 Add whisked eggs and vanilla then stir to combine.
 Add flour and salt then stir to combine.
-Divide batter between prepared cups (about 1/2 cup batter each) then scoop 1 heaping teaspoon peanut butter into the middles.
+Divide batter between prepared cups (about 1/2 cup batter each) then scoop 1 heaping teaspoon peanut butter into the middle of each cup.
 Use your finger to help sink the peanut butter into the center of the batter.

 Hi Kristin!!
 First, I love your blog.
 I am sure it’s not always easy, especially with kids, so I just want to know I appreciate the work you put in!
 I will be in Des Moines this summer for my grandmother’s 100th birthday, too funny that your grandmother is turning 100 too!
 Are there any must eat at restaurants or workout classes in DM?!
 Thanks in advance!
 And happy birthday to your grandmother, it truly is an accomplishment!
 Best wishes, Mackenzie